creativeprojects/resticprofile/docs/content/schedules/_index.md

 +++
-chapter = true
+archetype = "chapter"
 pre = "<b>4. </b>"
 title = "Schedules"
-weight = 20
+weight = 4
 +++

-# Scheduled backups

-resticprofile is capable of managing scheduled backups for you using:
+resticprofile is capable of managing scheduled backups for you.
+Under the hood it's using:
 - **launchd** on macOS X
 - **Task Scheduler** on Windows
 - **systemd** where available (Linux and other BSDs)